Migracode-Barcelona/Project-TV-Show/HOW_TO_REVIEW.md

 Repo: https://github.com/CodeYourFuture/Module-Template
 -->

-# Everyone reviews code at CYF
+# Everyone reviews code at MigraCode

 Mentors and trainees all review code, and collaborate on improving code quality.
 We are all helping each other to talk, write, and think about code more clearly.